Uswah-Saeed/Bytewise-Unity-Tasks/README.md

 # Ninja Run
-Welcome to Ninja Run, a 2D side-scrolling game where you play as a ninja who must run, jump, and slash their way through obstacles and enemies to reach the end of the level.
+Welcome to Ninja Run, a 2D side-scrolling game where you play as a ninja who must run and jump their way through enemies.

 ### Getting Started
 To play Ninja Run, you can either download the game from the releases page or clone the repository and open the project in Unity.